Serbia–Ukraine relations: Political relations

 Serbia and Ukraine have been active in bilateral meetings.
 In January 2001, President of Ukraine Leonid Kuchma paid a visit to Belgrade and met with the then President of the Federal Republic of Yugoslavia, Vojislav Koštunica.
 Prime Minister Dragiša Pešić, visited Ukraine in September 2001.
 President of Serbia and Montenegro Svetozar Marović, visited Ukraine in November 2003.
 Deputy Prime Minister of Serbia, Božidar Đelić, met with Oleksandr Turchynov, first deputy prime minister in Kyiv after the EBRD annual meeting where they have discussed future free trade agreement and situation in Kosovo.
 President of Ukraine Viktor Yushchenko visited Serbia in June 2009, during the XVI Summit of Heads of Central European States in Novi Sad.

 Foreign Minister of Serbia, Goran Svilanović visited Ukraine in February 2002.
 Ukrainian Minister of Defense Yevhen Marchuk, visited Serbia in February 2004.
 Ukrainian Foreign Minister Kostyantyn Gryshchenko, visited Serbia in October 2004.
 In January 2005 Serbian Foreign minister Vuk Drašković, visited Ukraine on the occasion of the inauguration of President Viktor Yushchenko.
 Drašković visited Ukraine again in June 2005 and March 2006.
 Ukrainian Foreign minister Borys Tarasyuk visited Serbia in January 2006 and Arseniy Yatsenyuk visited Serbia in July 2007.

 Zoran Šami, Speaker of the National Assembly, met Ukraine's Chairman of the Verkhovna Rada Volodymyr Lytvyn, during the session of the Parliamentary Assembly of the Organization of the Black Sea Economic Cooperation in Kyiv in June 2005.

-Mayoress of Belgrade, Radmila Hrustanović, visited Kyiv in June 2002.

 Officials of Serbia and Ukraine have had important meetings in multilateral arenas as well.
 The most important was the meeting between Presidents Kuchma and Koštunica at the Earth Summit 2002 in Johannesburg.